mathisemb/reverse_engineering_llms/README.md

-# reverse_engineering_llms
-Reverse-engineering LLMs: making the most of the context
+# Reverse-engineering LLMs: making the most of the context